 The closest place to see Mount Everest from Kathmandu is Nagarkot, located about 20 miles (32 km) northeast of the city.
 When you go to Nagarkot, you’ll enjoy stunning views of the Himalayas.
 If the weather is clear, you’ll likely spot Mount Everest in the distance!
 If you’re at Nagarkot on a clear morning or night, you’ll probably have the chance to see one of the most memorable sights of your life: a star-filled sky above the magnificent snow-covered mountains.

 Do Weather Conditions Affect Viewability of Mount Everest From Kathmandu?

 Yes, the weather affects the viewability of Mount Everest from Kathmandu.
 However, on a clear day, generally in mid-December to late January, you will have the best chance of seeing the highest peak in the world.

 What Other Mountains Can You See From Kathmandu?

-In addition to Mount Everest, if the visibility is good, you can even glimpse other iconic peaks from Kathmandu and Nagarkot.
+When the visibility is good, you can spot other well-known peaks from both Kathmandu and Nagarkot in addition to Mount Everest.
 Among them are Langtang Lirung, Ganesh Himal, Gaurishankar and Dorje Lakpa.
-Also known as the “wedding mountains” because of their rather triangular shapes, they make up an impressive spectacle when seen together!
+These mountains, often called the “wedding mountains” due to their triangular shapes, create a striking spectacle when viewed together!